 This is one of the easiest cookies to make.
 A simple shortbread dough and some jam makes for an extremely delicious combination.
-This thumbprint cookie, the Swedish Hallongrotta, is perfect even for beginner bakers
+This thumbprint cookie, the Swedish Hallongrottor, is perfect even for beginner bakers

 It is the cookie baking season – the store bought ones just aren’t enough.
 Somehow it does not feel right until you bake some fresh.
 Even when pressed for time you can’t control the urge to run to the refrigerator section of the stores and grab the slice and bake box of cookie dough!
 Yes, it is Holiday Season!

 I don’t make cookies often – but come December I too whip up a few batches.
 Of all the cookies that I make this is my favorite – Thumbprint cookies.
 It is cute, easy and the recipe is so simple that you can memorize it easily !!!!

 Here in the US these are called thumb print cookies and rightly so .
 You press your thumb into the cookie dough to create that perfect sized indentation to hold some jam!

 You could make thumbprint cookies with many different cookie dough – almost all similar to shortbread.
 This one of the simplest of all – the Swedish version Hallongrotta.
 Hallongrotta literally translates to raspberry cave and indeed it is .
-Make a small cave in the cookie dough and add the raspberry jam to fill it up !
+Make a small cave in the cookie dough and add the raspberry jam to fill it up!